-Effective August 1, 1983, Rule 16(b) of the Federal Rules of Civil Procedure was amended to require that except in categories of actions exempted by district court rule as inappropriate, the judge, or when authorized by district court rule, a magistrate, consult with all attorneys and any unrepresented parties, by a scheduling conference, telephone, mail, or other suitable means, and within 120 days after filing of the complaint, enter a scheduling order that limits the time
+Effective August 1, 1983, Rule 16(b) of the Federal Rules of vil Procedure was amended to require that except in categories of tions exempted by district court rule as inappropriate, the dge, or when authorized by district court rule, a magistrate, usult with all attorneys and any unrepresented parties, by a beduling conference, telephone, mail, or other suitable means, d within 120 days after filing of the complaint, enter a scheduling der that limits the time

 - (1) to join other parties and to amend the pleadings;

 - (2) to file and hear motions; and

-- (3) to complete discovery.
+- (3) to complete discovery. $^{1}$

-Discovery shall be deemed completed within a time limit set therefor if, within that period of time, the request for discovery is filed and the time permitted by the Federal Rules of Civil Procedure to respond thereto expires.
+Discovery shall be deemed completed within a time limit set refor if, within that period of time, the request for discovery filed and the time permitted by the Federal Rules of Civil Proure to respond thereto expires.